Blood-Gang-Inc/Saz/.github/README.md

         <h1>About Saz SS Executor</h1>
         <div class="section">
             <h2>Introduction</h2>
-            <p>Saz SS Executor is a fast and easy-to-use Roblox executor designed to enhance your gaming experience.
+            <p>Saz is a fast and easy-to-use Roblox executor designed to enhance your gaming experience.
 It provides a wide range of powerful features for game manipulation, allowing you to explore, experiment, and enjoy Roblox games in new and exciting ways.</p>
         </div>
         <div class="section">
             <h2>Command Documentation</h2>